I'm 26, I Make $156,000 & I Own A Home

 7:33 a.m. — I have today off but S. has to work.
 He leaves while I sleep in.

-11 a.m. — I wake up and lounge in bed for an hour before starting my morning routine, taking a shower, and organizing a few things around the house.
+11 a.m. — I wake up and lounge in bed for an hour before starting my morning routine, taking a shower, and organising a few things around the house.

 1 p.m. — I leave for CVS to pick up some household items I needed, but they're out of the two things I need most: toilet paper and gloves.
 I end up buying two bottles of vitamin D, cocoa butter lotion, dish soap, multiple body washes, paper plates, and Downy Unstoppables.
 Then I drive to meet my friend for late lunch at a cute outdoor shopping plaza near where she lives. $83.47